 Back at our camp, it was lovely to arrive and have dinner ready to be able to eat and recharge.
 The sky began to darken, and the cold and the wind made me enter my igloo.
 From there, without any interruptions, I could appreciate the stars that were beginning to shine like a scene taken from the most amazing film.
 The tranquility that I experienced is indescribable.
 Morpheus called me into his arms and I fell into a deep sleep.

 Salkantay Pass: On the Top of the World

 I was awoken very early and had an exquisite breakfast in the middle of the Andes, near the Vilcabamba mountain range, and after getting my things ready, we started the adventure to the Salkantay Pass.

 The way up is known as “The path of the 7 snakes” due to its zigzagging shape.
 The path is steep and it’s difficult to keep up with the most acclimatized people.
 However, due to my experience on the first day, I remembered to rest and take small sips of water.

 After 4 hours, we arrived at the Salkantay Pass from where you can see the immense snow-capped peaks of the Salkantay, Humantay, Tacarhuay, and Pumasillo mountains.
 These mountains transmit pure and enchanting energy to you, which connects you with the world.

 After appreciating the fabulous views on top of the world (for me), we had to head to the town of Soroycocha, where they waited for us with lunch ready as they’d done the day before.

 At the end, we continued descending to our Sky Camp in Soraypampa, where the bus that would return to Cusco was waiting.
-During this journey I said goodbye to the Apus and magic.
-I thanked life for allowing me to reach this earthly paradise that nature offers us to care for and respect it.
+During this journey, I said goodbye to the Apus and magic.
+I thanked Life for allowing me to reach this earthly paradise that nature offers us to care for and respect.

 With a heart full of love, peace, and gratitude, I returned to Cusco.